-Regardless of whether or not the Hydraulic Report Outline is used, the Hydraulic Report should contain the elements listed in the outline that apply to the project.

-Designers should provide a well-organized report such that an engineer with no prior knowledge of the project could read and fully understand the hydraulic/hydrologic design of the project.
-The report should contain enough information to allow someone else to reproduce the design in its entirety, but at the same time designers should be brief and concise, careful not to provide duplicate information that could create confusion.
+Regardless of whether or not the hydraulic report outline format is followed, the hydraulic report should contain the elements described in the outline and on the hydraulic report Review Checklist, see Appendix 1-4.
+PEOs should provide a well-organized report such that an engineer with no prior knowledge of the project could read and fully understand the hydraulic/hydrologic design of the project.
+The report should contain enough information to allow someone else to reproduce the design in its entirety, but at the same time PEOs should be brief and concise, careful not to provide duplicate information that could create confusion.